Trusted WordPress tutorials, when you need them most.

 Change password settings in the future

-After you are done, make sure to click the ‘Save’ button to save your settings.
+After you are done, make sure to click the ‘Save’ button at the bottom of the screen to save your settings.

 Method 2: Forcing Strong Passwords With Password Policy Manager